1972 Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 2003 - Present

 What’s particularly striking is how specific FS numbers and minor grade differences create massive value gaps.
-The FS-101 variety consistently outperforms other doubled die classifications, and that single grade point difference between MS-66 and MS-67 can mean thousands in additional value.
+The FS-101 variety (the top-ranked Fivaz-Stanton cataloged variety) consistently outperforms other doubled die classifications, and that single grade point difference between MS-66 and MS-67 can mean thousands in additional value.

 Also Read: Lincoln Wheat Penny Value (1909-1958)

-The Philadelphia mint struck pennies without mint marks, while Denver coins carried the “D” designation and San Francisco pieces bore the “S” mark.
-Additionally, the mint in San Francisco struck 3,260,996 proof coins for collectors.
+The Philadelphia Mint struck pennies without a mint mark (standard for Philadelphia issues), Denver coins carried the “D” designation below the date, and San Francisco pieces bore the “S” mark.
+San Francisco also produced 3,260,996 proof coins specifically for collector sets—coins deliberately made with polished planchets and multiple strikes for superior visual quality.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)